-The Shackleton Aviation Group is a CIC (or Community Interest Company) formed around several core members of the old Shackleton Preservation Trust and elements of the family that owned WR963 after its sale by Air Atlantique.
+The Shackleton Aviation Group is formed around several core members of the old Shackleton Preservation Trust that owned WR963 after its sale by Air Atlantique.

 Volunteers form a large part of the team that work on the Shackleton and we still actively recruit!